AdWiser

 (PS is it okay for me to insert a link to my blog here?
 I am trying to build traffic to my site but as I said I am new to this and I genuinely am not familiar with posting on blogs)

-Calin Sandici
+• Calin Sandici says

 Hello, Patricia.
 See my former discussion with Eric, below your post.
 Unfortunately, Google Analytics no longer shows you the real URL for what was formerly anonymous in AdWords, so if you want to exclude all placements you’ll have to exclude “anonymous.google” (add it as an excluded placement in AdWords).